Visit the EVENTS page for a schedule of our Spring 2025 Events

 These dogs are in foster care in New England or waiting to come north.
 If you are interested, see the Adoption Application page for a link to the appropriate application.
 All of our rescued dogs are fully vetted: spayed or neutered, up-to-date on vaccines, tested for heartworm, and intestinal parasites.
 They are treated if necessary before being made available for adoption.
 Please visit the Adoption Application page to apply.

 Maeve came into NECR with her mate Patrick and two puppies from an overcrowded outdoor kennel situation on the owner's property.
 Maeve likes attention and will gently ask to be petted by putting her paws up on you.
 She's playful with the other pups, quiet, and working on housebreaking.
 She'll do well with other dogs in the home or with an owner who has time to spend wth her.
 She will probably not be happy being left alone for long periods of time without another dog in the home.
 Maeve is about 4 yrs old and petite at 19 lbs.
+Maeve has arrived and is ready for visits.

 Arlo is a hound-lover's hound, He's come along way since his rescue last Summer and is looking for a home that will be a good fit.
 Arlo has settled into his foster home without any problem.
 He's very sweet and affectionate and enjoys being with his people.
 Arlo likes a routine and he has a lot of good habits.
 He's housebroken, he settles nicely into his crate, sleeps well at night, and walks well on a leash.
 Arlo sleeps peacefully in his crate all night - has never made a sound, never had an accident and hasn't torn up a single blanket.
 He enjoys napping in the sunshine, but needs a few good long walks each day.
 Arlo will do well living with another dog that is not a toy breed.
 He doesn't engage in a lot of active play but does enjoy having another dog around - a senior dog would be ok too.
 He has some separation anxiety and would do well in a home where someone is home a lot.
 Arlo is about 4.5 yrs old and weighs about 50 lbs.

 Trooper and Luther were seized by animal control after being found abandoned and living on chains without food for several weeks.
 They were underweight and in bad shape.
 They've now been vetted and have received adequate food and some TLC at a local boarding place.
 An NECR volunteer visited them and reports that they seem very well adjusted and not at all stressed.
 Both are loving and seemed pretty calm.
 Both are comfortable with being handled around the face and head.
 They do need experience with leash walking and do pull but are easily corrected.
 Trooper has hygromas (fluid in joint areas) on hocks and elbows from years of sitting on pavement and hard ground, but they do not seem to bother him.
 Trooper is 7 - 9 yrs old and weighs about 45 lbs.
-Arriving in Massachusetts in early April.
+Arriving in Massachusetts May 3

 Trooper and Luther were seized by animal control after being found abandoned and living on chains without food for several weeks.
 They were underweight and in bad shape.
 They've now been vetted and have received adequate food and some TLC at a local boarding place.
 An NECR volunteer visited them and reports that they seem very well adjusted and not at all stressed.
 Both are loving and seemed pretty calm.
 Both are comfortable with being handled around the face and head.
 They do need experience with leash walking and do pull but are easily corrected.Luther has a beautiful coat and very soft fur.
 He is 2 yrs old and weighs about 45 lbs.
-Arriving in Massachusetts in early April.
+Arriving in Massachusetts May 17.

 Meet Snubby !
 She's a hound mix who has been in the care of one of our Virginia rescue partners for several months.
 She came in as a puppy, but she's about a year old now.
 Snubby loves other dogs and gets along with cats.
 She enjoys playing with her squeaky toys and likes to play in the water.
 Snubby weighs about 45 lbs and is in good health.
 She's fully vetted and ready to come up to a committed adopter.